4 top Christmas holiday destinations for couples | A couple of travel makers

 Over Christmas and New Year, the city dresses up its open spaces, such as Federation Square in baubles and Melbourne Town Hall in a light projection.

-Another bonus is that you can often find decently priced flights even up to the wire from Sydney, as all Aussie airlines (Qantas, Virgin Australia, Jetstar and Tigerair) offer multiple flights daily.
+Another bonus is that you can often find decently priced flights even up to the wire from Sydney, as all Aussie airlines (Qantas, Virgin Australia and Jetstar) offer multiple flights daily.

 One of our favourite things to do over the Christmas break is market shopping.
 The good news is Melbourne hosts quite a few Christmas market pop-ups.
 Even better, most of them are free to enter.